CopterExpress/clover/docs/en/contributing.md

-# Contribution to Clever
+# Contribution to Clover

-Clever is mostly an [open source](https://en.wikipedia.org/wiki/Open-source_software) and [open hardware](https://en.wikipedia.org/wiki/Open-source_hardware) project aimed at lowering the entry threshold to development of the projects related to flying robotics.
-You can contribute to the project by offering fixes and improvements for Clever documentation and software.
+Clover is mostly an [open source](https://en.wikipedia.org/wiki/Open-source_software) and [open hardware](https://en.wikipedia.org/wiki/Open-source_hardware) project aimed at lowering the entry threshold to development of the projects related to flying robotics.
+You can contribute to the project by offering fixes and improvements for Clover documentation and software.

-> **Note** To offer changes to Clever documentation or SW, you should have an account at [GitHub](https://github.com).
+> **Note** To offer changes to Clover documentation or SW, you should have an account at [GitHub](https://github.com).

 ## Markdown

-All Clever documentation is written in the widespread [Markdown](https://ru.wikipedia.org/wiki/Markdown) format.
+All Clover documentation is written in the widespread [Markdown](https://ru.wikipedia.org/wiki/Markdown) format.
 There are many guides on it on the Internet.

 In Russian: https://guides.hexlet.io/markdown/.